Buying a home usually represents your single biggest investment.

 Given that buying a home is such a big step, it’s very important to educate and prepare yourself as much as possible.
 This means clearly determining the reasons you’re buying and what kind of home you’re looking for.
 Since buying and financing a home are so closely related, it also means examining your current financial situation and projecting how much you can afford.
 Once you’ve answered these questions, even tentatively, you’ll be in a better position to research housing and mortgage options, and create an action plan and timelines for moving forward.
 Although it is possible to do this yourself, you may benefit by consulting an experienced professional Realtor right from the start.

 2.)
 Contact a professional Realtor!

 Buying real estate is a complex matter with many factors to consider since no two homes or transactions are alike.
-Moreover, with all the unique opportunities and potential pitfalls of the current market, it’s more important than ever to contact a professional Realtor once you’ve decided to buy.
+Moreover, with all the unique opportunities like should you invest in a single family home or an attached home, it’s important to have a professional Realtor to explain your options in detail.
 When choosing a real estate professional to guide you through the property search, financing, negotiation and transaction processes, you should consider their local market knowledge, experience, and track record.

 3.)
 Get pre-approved for a loan

 We recommend that you get pre-approved for a loan before you start viewing homes with the serious intention of buying.
 The pre-approval process involves to an on-line application with a lender and authorizing them to examine your current financial situation and credit history.
 On the basis of this examination, the lender may provide you with a document detailing the amount you can borrow to buy a home.
 Consider asking your Realtor for the best recommendations.
 We are very familiar with good lenders that provide great service to our clients.
 Your local bank is really not in the mortgage business.
 Credit union have very competitive pricing and can also be an option.